Perilla Leaves and Seeds

 • NOX genetic variants

-Why you may need different types of Mast Cell supports if you have Mast Cell Activation Syndrome or Histamine Intolerance
+Perilla Extract and Other Supplements: Why You May Need Different Types of Mast Cell Supports if You Have Mast Cell Activation Syndrome or Histamine Intolerance

-Often people with Mast Cell Activation Syndrome and Histamine Intolerance do better when they have a variety of supports on board.
+With Mast Cell Activation Syndrome and Histamine Intolerance, clients often do better when they have a variety of supports on board.

 When mast cells are overactive, these receptors can become overly sensitive.
 So sometimes reducing that sensitivity can help.